Alpha-Blend-Interactive/docs/docs/cck/components/CVRPickupObject.md

 Snapping References are a list of [CVR Snapping Point](CVRSnappingPoint.md) types that the object can attach to.

- - **Reference Point**

-The GameObject that the pickup will use as its center point when snapping to the snapping point.
+ **Reference Point**: The GameObject that the pickup will use as its center point when snapping to the snapping point.

-- **Allowed Type**

-The name of the snapping point the object should snap to.
+**Allowed Type**: The name of the snapping point the object should snap to.

 #### Auto Hold